 In most cases, you will not want to capture this sort of redundant data.
-Fortunately, the demo system used here has made it fairly simple to detect and reject redundant records by placing the + sign at the first column to the left in the list where the data begins to be new.
+Fortunately, MARC makes it fairly simple to detect and reject redundant records by placing the + sign at the first column to the left in the list where the data begins to be new.
 This can be used along with ECMAScript as an easy and convenient way of maintaining unduplicated lists.
 The basic steps to do this would be: